Are Mediums ... Real?

 So for starters, we’re actually gonna brush right past the first question we all have, you know, the one that’s in the very title of this article.
 That is, “are mediums real?”
 Instead, we’re gonna phrase it “how can we tell if a medium is for real?”

 Obviously many are not.
 Thousands are con-artists.
-And that, understandably, gives mediums in general a bad name.
+And that, understandably, gives mediums, in general, a bad name.

 But how can we explain the ones that are out there spouting ungooglable information to people who aren’t even paying them to do so?
 Maybe you read the viral article about the reporter who interviewed a famous medium who offered to give him a reading after their interview then proceeded to tell him details about his recently passed father that his mother hadn’t even disclosed.
 “He wants you to tell Ruth that she can get rid of his ties now.”
 Maybe you can already piece together that Ruth was the reporter’s mother, his dad had collected ties, and they were the only item of his dad’s that she’d kept after his death.
 All unbeknownst to her son.
 But known by a stranger.